tc39/proposals/finished-proposals.md

 # Finished Proposals

-Finished proposals are proposals that have reached stage 4, and are included in the latest draft of [ECMAScript](https://tc39.github.io/ecma262/) or [ECMAScript Internationalization API](https://tc39.github.io/ecma402/) specification.
+Finished proposals are proposals that have reached stage 4, and are included in the [latest draft](https://tc39.github.io/ecma262/) of the specification.

-## ECMA-262

 | Proposal                                                                 | Champion(s)                        | TC39 meeting notes | Expected Publication Year |
 |--------------------------------------------------------------------------|------------------------------------|--------------------|---------------------------|